-Depending on weather and the group’s energy levels, at a number of locations we set time aside for a workshop sessions as well as a critique session for those interested in participating.
+Depending on weather and the group’s energy levels, at a number of locations, we set time aside for workshop sessions as well as a critique session for those interested in participating.

 NOTE: You will receive a detailed itinerary and information to help you prepare for your tour shortly after making your reservation.